SkillJect: Effectively Automating Skill-Based Prompt Injection for Skill-Enabled Agents: Method

 \textbf{Attacker's goal.} We consider a task-driven skill-routing setting, where the agent selects skills based on the current task.
-Let $\mathcal{T}$ denote a task distribution and $R(t)$ denote the set of skills invoked by the agent (or its router) when solving task $t\sim\mathcal{T}$.
-Given a target behavior $\mathcal{B}$ specified as a trace-level predicate, the attacker aims to craft a poisoned skill $S'=(d',\mathcal{A}')$ such that, on tasks where $S'$ is invoked (i.e., $S'\in R(t)$), the resulting execution trace satisfies $\mathcal{B}$ with high probability, while maintaining stealthiness by keeping $d'$ semantically close to $d$ and preserving artifact-level invariants of $\mathcal{A}$.
+Let $\mathcal{T}$ denote a task distribution and $R(t)$ denote the set of skills executed by the agent (or its router) when solving task $t\sim\mathcal{T}$.
+Given a target behavior category $\mathcal{B}$, we define attack activation as a trace-level predicate that checks whether the corresponding hidden helper script is executed during task execution.
+The attacker aims to craft a poisoned skill $S'=(d',\mathcal{A}')$ such that, on tasks where $S'$ is executed (i.e., $S'\in R(t)$), the resulting execution trace satisfies this payload-execution predicate with high probability.
+Consistent with our evaluation metric, we count attack success at the payload-execution level, i.e., whether the victim agent explicitly executes the hidden helper script, rather than requiring full realization of every downstream harmful consequence.